codacy/docs/docs/organizations/managing-repositories.md

 ![Repositories list filter](images/organization-manage-repos-custom-properties.png)

 To enable this feature, users must go through an **initial sync** between GitHub and Codacy, which ensures that the repository custom properties from GitHub are reflected in Codacy.
+To enable **Segments**, an initial sync between GitHub and Codacy needs to happen, which ensures that the repository custom properties from GitHub are reflected in Codacy.
+Once completed, you can use your custom properties as a **Segments** filter to better locate and organize repositories within Codacy.

 ![Repositories list sync](images/organization-manage-repos-custom-properties-sync.png)